openshift/openshift-origin-design/web-console/4.0-designs/code-editors/code-editor.md

 - Users are presented with a preloaded YAML sample with which they can create their object (primary way to create new).
 - Users may alternatively choose to browse their file directory and upload a file with which they can create their object (secondary way to create new).
 This would replace the original template contents.
 - The expand link and functionality is available on the create page.
 - The bottom button bar is sticky and actions are Create and Cancel.
-Both buttons are enabled unless there are errors detected, then create is hidden.
+Both buttons are enabled unless there are errors detected, then create is disabled.
 - Error handling is the same for both Create YAML and Edit YAML.
 See error handling above.